USB: A Unified Summarization Benchmark Across Tasks and Domains: Conclusion

-We introduced the \dsname{} benchmark comprising tasks to measure model performance across different aspects of text summarization.
-We showed that smaller models fine-tuned on labeled training data outperform few-shot prompting of much larger LLMs by a large margin on tasks related to appraising the factuality of summaries.
+We introduced the \dsname{} benchmark comprising tasks to measure model performance across different text summarization sub-tasks.
+We showed that fine-tuned smaller models outperform few-shot prompting of much larger LLMs by a large margin on tasks related to appraising the factuality of summaries.
 We studied how fine-tuned summarization models perform on out-of-domain data, and identified several tasks where the training dataset size is more important than its domain.

-Finally, we showed that rather than training models on large volumes of heuristically-generated labeled data, one can get better performance by creating a much smaller ($\approx 20\times$ smaller) manually labeled training set instead.
+Finally, we showed that rather than training models on large volumes of heuristically labeled data, one can get better performance by creating a much smaller ($\approx 20\times$ smaller) manually labeled training set instead.
 The resultant \dsname{} benchmark permits the training of models for useful tasks such as extracting evidence for a summary, correcting factual errors in it, and generating summaries focused on specific topics.
 Our hope is that this benchmark spurs further research on these tasks and will serve as a barometer for progress in them.